IV.

 so I must sleep with it, wrapped in my arms.

-Once, we slept beneath the sky and that was lovely—
+We slept beneath the sky once, that was lovely—

 to hear the sighs and murmurs of the earth,